vivaria/edisonrul.ing/docs/source/cards/d/dimension-distortion.md

 ### Card Rulings

-●Your GY only has to be empty when you activate Dimension Distortion, so if an effect is chained that puts a card in your GY, Dimension Distortion still resolves.
+*   Your GY only has to be empty when you activate Dimension Distortion, so if an effect is chained that puts a card in your GY, Dimension Distortion still resolves.
-●Dimension Distortion can only Special Summon a monster that is face-up while removed from play (can't Special Summon a monster removed with Lightforce Sword or Different Dimension Capsule).
+*   Dimension Distortion can only Special Summon a monster that is face-up while removed from play (can't Special Summon a monster removed with Lightforce Sword or Different Dimension Capsule).
-●Dimension Distortion can Special Summon Dark Ruler Ha Des.
+*   Dimension Distortion can Special Summon Dark Ruler Ha Des.
-●When a Special Summon-only monster is removed, without returning to the hand/Deck, after it is Special Summoned properly, it can be Special Summoned by Dimension Distortion.
+*   When a Special Summon-only monster is removed, without returning to the hand/Deck, after it is Special Summoned properly, it can be Special Summoned by Dimension Distortion.